Revised waste collections over Christmas - check when your bins will be emptied

 There will be no collections on Christmas Day, Boxing Day or New Year’s Day.

-Collections for last two days of the week (Thursday 25 and Friday 26 December) will be two days later than normal, with crews planning on working over the weekend.
+Collections for last two days of the week (Thursday and Friday, December 25 and 26) will be two days later than normal, with crews planning on working over the weekend.

 For those who would normally get a collection on Thursday, December 25 it will now be on Saturday, December 27 and the Friday, December 26 collection will now be on Sunday, December 28.

-There will be no change to collections on the first three days of New Year week, with collections one day later than normal from 1 January, with crews working on Saturday, January 3.
+There will be no change to collections on the first three days of the New Year week, with collections one day later than normal from January 1, and crews working on Saturday, January 3.

 So those who would normally get a collection on Thursday, January 1 will receive it on Friday, January 2 instead and the Friday, January 2 collection will take place on Saturday, January 3 instead.

-Powys County Council will endeavour to complete all collections as planned, however, if you have not received a collection by 5pm, please check online for an update - www.powys.gov.uk/binday
+Powys County Council said it will endeavour to complete all collections as planned, but anyone who has not had their waste collected can check online for updates at www.powys.gov.uk/binday.

-Centres will be open as normal at other times, please check online for full details of the normal opening times - www.powys.gov.uk/recycle
+Centres will be open as normal at other times; please check online for full details of the normal opening times at www.powys.gov.uk/recycle.

-Please check the website and keep an eye on social media pages for any service changes needed because of extreme winter weather or any other unforeseen circumstances.
+Residents are advised to check the council's website and keep an eye on social media pages for any service changes needed because of extreme winter weather or any other unforeseen circumstances.

-Please use the online bin day checker to find your revised festive collection dates - www.powys.gov.uk/binday
+Please use the online bin day checker to find your revised festive collection dates, also at www.powys.gov.uk/binday.